todogroup/repolinter/README.md

 ## Rules

-The rules system is made up of rule types which
+The rules system is made up of rule types which can be customized to fit your needs.

 ### directory-existence
 Fails if none of the directories specified in the ```directories``` option exist.